25.1 MB (3.2 MB compressed)

 Galileo's tomb, in the Santa Croce Basilica, Florence, Italy.
-Italian astronomer and physicist Galileo Galilei (1564-1642) made pioneering early telescope designs and observations.
+Galileo Galilei (1564-1642) was an Italian astronomer and physicist who is famed for his early telescope designs and observations.
+This statue, part of the larger monument marking his tomb, shows him holding a telescope in one hand, with the other hand on a globe.
 In 1610, he discovered the four largest moons of Jupiter.
-Above the sarcophagus is a statue of Galileo holding a telescope.
-Muses are on either side, with a Latin inscription below.
-His support for the Copernican heliocentric theory was declared heretical in 1633 by the Roman Catholic Church, and he was held under house arrest until his death.
-Initially buried in a side room, it was not until 1737 that he was reburied in the main area of the church, with this monument raised in his honour.
+In cosmology, he supported the Copernican theory that the Sun, rather than the Earth, was at the centre of the solar system.
+This heliocentric system is inscribed on the green marble at lower centre.
+The Roman Catholic Church declared this heretical in 1633, and he was held under house arrest until his death.
+Initially buried in a side room, it was not until 1737 that he was reburied in the main area of the church and honoured by this monument.

 Model release not required.
 Property release not required.